 I had a 16 foot tall poster made to hang from the entryway of the mall as well:

-My son, Lucas, and I brainstormed on a short film to promote the show.
+My son, Lucas, and I brainstormed on a short film to promote Farm Chicks.
 The idea was to use the stickers we'd created and bring the story of this year's adventure to life.
 I wanted it to feel homemade and Lucas had the great idea of creating a hand-drawn pop-up book to tell the story.
 It was so special having Lucas create this special little film:

 The Curator's badges, which were buttons, were made to look like patches.

-I made press packets that were little tents as well, hand-cut from cardboard, and filled with promotional items for the show:
+I made press packets that were little tents as well, hand-cut from cardboard, and filled with promotional items:

 The admission bracelets were inspired by childhood camp bracelets, with the knotted embroidery threads:

-I had the illustrated patches and designs from the poster made into real life patches that were incorporated onto camp tote bags that were sold at the show:
+I had the illustrated patches and designs from the poster made into real life patches that were incorporated onto camp tote bags that were sold at the FC Fair:

 And to Lucas for his work on the film.

-Next up, I'll be sharing the behind-the-scenes story of the 2015 Farm Chicks Show installation.
+Next up, I'll be sharing the behind-the-scenes story of the 2015 Farm Chicks Fair installation.
 (My favorite one yet!)

-The Farm Chicks Show is held the first full weekend in June each year in Spokane, Washington and features more than 75,000 square feet of antiques, vintage, and handcrafted goods.
-I call it the happiest show on earth.
+The Farm Chicks Fair is held the first full weekend in June each year in Spokane, Washington and features more than 75,000 square feet of antiques, vintage, and handcrafted goods.
+I call it the happiest event on earth.